kyverno/website/content/en/docs/Installation/_index.md

 The following flags can also be used to control the advanced behavior of Kyverno and must be set on the main `kyverno` container in the form of arguments.

-1. `-v`: Sets the verbosity mode of Kyverno log output.
+1. `-v`: Sets the verbosity level of Kyverno log output.
 Takes an integer from 1 to 6 with 6 being the most verbose.
 Level 4 shows variable substitution messages.
 2. `profile`: setting this flag to 'true' will enable profiling.
 3. `profilePort`: specifies port to enable profiling at, defaults to 6060.
 4. `metricsPort`: specifies the port to expose prometheus metrics, default to port 8000.